 - IT needs to embrace, govern, and measure citizen development if it is to be a force for good.

-Conducted in March 2018, more than 3,500 IT professionals took part in our fifth annual State of Application Development Survey.
+Conducted in March 2019, more than 3,300 IT professionals took part in our sixth annual State of Application Development Survey.
 The results enabled our comprehensive analysis of the challenges, priorities, and innovations faced by IT teams.

 The Role of Citizen Developers in Organizations

-Forty-eight percent of all respondents said, “We don’t have citizen developers in our organization,” which was very similar to the 50% reported by Gartner.
-However, with respect to both these surveys, I can’t help but wonder if some respondents are blind to business-led development that’s going on in their organizations?
-From my perspective I’d guess these respondents fall into three camps:
+Only 38 percent of respondents said, “We don’t have citizen developers or shadow-IT in our organization,” significantly lower than the 49 percent reported by Gartner two years earlier.
+However, with respect to both these surveys, I can’t help but wonder if some respondents are blind to business-led development that is going on in the shadows?
+From my perspective, I’d guess these respondents fall into three camps:

 - Some work in organizations where IT meets all business requirements fast enough, so business-led development hasn’t become an issue.